MONY Group PLC Repurchases and Cancels Shares - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-MONY Group PLC, a company involved in financial transactions, announced the repurchase of 75,302 of its ordinary shares from Morgan Stanley & Co.
-International Plc on the London Stock Exchange and Multilateral Trading Facilities.
-The shares were bought at a volume weighted average price of 198.9700 pence per share, with the highest price paid being 200.4000 pence and the lowest 197.3000 pence.
-The company intends to cancel these shares, which could impact its share capital and potentially influence market perceptions of its stock value.
+MONY Group PLC, a company involved in financial transactions, announced the repurchase of 74,494 of its ordinary shares from Morgan Stanley & Co.
+International Plc on the London Stock Exchange.
+This move, following instructions issued earlier in the year, reflects MONY’s strategic decision to cancel the repurchased shares, potentially impacting its share capital structure and market valuation.

 The most recent analyst rating on (GB:MONY) stock is a Buy with a £2.80 price target.
 To see the full list of analyst forecasts on Moneysupermarket.com stock, see the GB:MONY Stock Forecast page.